 - using the accrual accounting method, the expense will be in the ‘Materials’ line item in your profit and loss statement for this financial year and will flow through as an expense to the tax return in this financial year.
 Because you haven’t paid the bill yet, there will be an amount sitting in the accounts payable account on your balance sheet (a liability) as at 30th June.

 Knowing how your accounting is done may help you make more informed decisions on the timing of out-of-the-ordinary expenses for example or invoicing a large amount to a client.
 You may want to defer the income until next year or you may want to take up bigger expenses this year and the accrual system allows you to better manage the timing to suit your financial circumstances from year to year.

 what’s best for your business?

+Between cash vs accrual accounting, which one should you use?
 Generally, very small businesses are better off using the simpler cash method.
 However, as your business grows and becomes more complex it can be beneficial to move to the accrual accounting method for either the BAS and tax returns or both even though you haven’t reached the compulsory accrual threshold.
 Your accountant is best placed to advise you on what accounting method is right for your business and why.

 This article is for general information only.
 It does not make recommendations nor does it provide advice to address your personal circumstances.
 To make an informed decision, always contact a registered tax professional.